beejjorgensen/bgc/src/bgc_part_0750_typedef.md

 IMHO, it's better to explicitly show that you're declaring a pointer type so that other devs can clearly see it and don't mistake `x` for having a non-pointer type.

+But at last count, say, 832,007 people had a different opinion.

 ### `typedef` and Capitalization